Jamie Crane-Mauzy: Life and career

 Jamie Crane-Mauzy was born in Westport, Connecticut.
 At the age of 9, she won State Championships in gymnastics and skiing.
 She graduated with a BA in Communications from Westminster College in 2019.

 Crane-Mauzy was the first female skier to land a double backflip in a competition at the Winter X Games XVII in Aspen, Colorado.
 Her professional career ended after a skiing accident in 2015, and she now works as a motivational speaker.

+In 2023, Crane-Mauzy co-directed the short documentary #MoCrazyStrong, along with Mark Locki, which premiered at Big Sky Documentary Film Festival, won the best biographical documentary short at the Atlanta DocuFest.

 2015 skiing accident

-On April 11 2015, Crane-Mauzy was involved in a serious accident while competing in the World Tour Finals in Whistler.
+On April 11, 2015, Crane-Mauzy was involved in a serious accident while competing in the World Tour Finals in Whistler.
 In an attempt to move up from fourth place, she upgraded her flat 3 to a double flat seven.
 She completed the jump and landed on her feet, but caught her edge and whiplashed her head onto the snow.
 Her brain immediately began bleeding in 8 different spots and her brain stem was damaged, causing complete paralysis on her right side.
 She was treated in Vancouver General Hospital, where she remained for 8 days before again being transported to Intermountain Medical Center in Murray, UT.